WAIO: The Brew (2012–2014)

-Radio 95.1 (2014-present)
+Radio 95.1 (2014–2025)

 On September 11, 2014, WQBW rebranded as "Radio 95.1", and began shifting to a hot talk format.
 As part of the change, iHeart brought in Kimberly and Beck, who were recently at WBZA, to host from 2-7 p.m. weekdays after Brother Wease in the morning.
 These changes were on top of other changes made by Clear Channel to other stations it owned in the Rochester market the same day.
 The call letters were changed to WAIO on September 19, 2014.

 On August 6, 2020, following Kimberly and Beck's earlier dismissal for making racist comments on the air, WAIO debuted "The Big Show" in the same time slot, featuring comedian Earl David Reed along with former iHeartMedia DJs Megan Carter and Pat McMahon.
-After less than 2 years “The Big Show” was let go and WAIO hired Rizzo and Jeff in February of 2022.
-Rizzo and Jeff had worked together at WKHQ (Traverse City), WDZH (Detroit) where they partnered up for mornings when Rizzo joined the now disbanded former “The Rat and Puff Show”.
-Before that Rizzo was on air at WPLJ in NYC as a member of the “Todd Show” and Jeff (aka Rat) was with IHEART at WIOQ and WFLZ.
-Rizzo and Jeff are a unique show that is listener and caller intensive that is focused on local and pop culture.
-The show initially drew criticism for how different the show was from the previous shows in the time slot, but has since grown to be a popular show that is very active on social media.
-Their audience has expanded the younger end of the 25-54 demo while maintaining most of the following Radio 951 had before their arrival.
-They are not without their detractors who feel the show pokes fun at the older listeners and that their Top 40 backgrounds are what attracts the younger men and more women than is typical of a Classic Rock (Hot Talk) format.
+After less than two years, “The Big Show” was let go and WAIO hired Rizzo and Jeff in February 2022.
+Rizzo and Jeff had worked together at WKHQ in Traverse City, Michigan and WDZH in Detroit, where they partnered up for mornings when Rizzo joined the now disbanded former “Rat and Puff Show”.
+Before that, Rizzo was on air at WPLJ in New York as a member of the “Todd Show” and Jeff (also known as Rat) was with iHeartMedia at WIOQ in Philadelphia and WFLZ in Tampa.
+Due to corporate-mandated budget cuts, Rizzo and Jeff were let go in March 2023 and the show moved to WTMT in Asheville, North Carolina.

 In 2022, WAIO affiliated with VSiN to provide sports betting talk programming in off-peak time slots.
+By March 2023, WAIO's weekday schedule consisted of Brother Wease in mornings, DiTullio & Dale in middays, Rizzo & Jeff in afternoons, Rover's Morning Glory in middays and evenings, The Bob & Tom Show and The News Junkie respectively in overnights, and VSiN programming on weekends.

+In April 2023, WAIO shifted to a hot talk/active rock hybrid format, while retaining the "Radio" branding.
+In September 2023, a major schedule shakeup was announced that moved Brother Wease into the late morning and out of the traditional morning time slot his show had held since the 1980s with the first three hours of Rover's Morning Glory replacing it in the 6am to 9am time slot making that show live on WAIO for the first time and live in the Rochester market for the first time since it departed WZNE in 2020.
+In addition, a new show was added, co-hosted by Bob Lonsberry of sister station WHAM and Jeremy Newman of sister station WDVI-FM in middays with the show formerly occupying that time slot moved to afternoons.
+WAIO later added The Jesus Christ Show on weekends along the ViSN programming and active rock.